openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 For every hour of engineer-time spent creating a data model.
 Many more are spent using the model and analyzing its data.
-Taking the time to consider how the data will be used, and thoughtfully design our data representation, can potentially save many hours during the analysis phase.
+Taking the time to consider how the data will be used, and thoughtfully design a data representation, can potentially save many hours during the analysis phase.

 This is especially true since changing data models, once they are in use, can be time-consuming.
 A data model change in a core application can affect many other systems.
-Small changes to a data model could possibly cause hours or days of work for different teams throughout the
+Small changes to a data model could possibly cause hours or days of work for different teams throughout the organization.
+An example of the types of work that may occur while changing a model:
-organization:

 -  Data engineering and Analytics to update their workflows